ColinMaurier/Min-ChiaMicroserviceCS361/README.md

 The microservice then reads through the .txt file with the read_clothing_suggestions() function, stores the data, and sends it back to the client application in line 32:
 ## socket.send_string(suggestion)

+# When all is sad and done, the output will look something like:
+## Please enter weather type (hot, cold, or rainy): hot
+## Clothing suggestion: tshirt, shorts, sunglasses, hat, sunscreen